prontog/blog-entries/a_simpler_way_to_create_wireshark_dissectors_in_lua.md

 1. The 'Phone' field is of type **REPEATING**.
 This signifies a repeating group.
 2. The *Length* of the 'Phone' field is not a number, but it references another field in the message.
-3. There is no end to the repeating group so there should be no fields after it.
-A limitation of the current implementation.
+3. The end of the repeating group is implicitly the last field of the message.
+Otherwise we need to add a "fake" field with type **REPEATING-END**.
+Then the group will contain all fields between the ones with type REPEATING and REPEATING-END.

 The third dissector was for a protocol that containing string of variable length.
 I added the type **VARLEN**.
 Fields of this type have to reference another field that specifies their length.
 The same way a repeating group references the number of repeats: